ZOE DAVEY ART & PHOTOGRAPHY

 I still wear this fleece for set design.

-So I guess this brings me to a sort of “Highlights and Perks” list?
+So I guess this brings me to a sort of “Highlights and Manouvers” list?
 No?
 Have one anyway.
 Sorry.
+Is this a cv?
+Idk.

 Collaborative set design on Cinderella, Miss Saigon and Joseph & His Technicolour DreamCoat.